nanopb/nanopb/docs/reference.rst

                                Increases code size 3 bytes per each field.
 Compiler error will tell if you need this.
 PB_FIELD_32BIT                 Add support for tag numbers > 65535 and fields larger than 65535 bytes or 65535 array entries.
                                Increases code size 9 bytes per each field.
 Compiler error will tell if you need this.
+PB_NO_ERRMSG                   Disables the support for error messages; only error information is the true/false return value.
+                               Decreases the code size by a few hundred bytes.
 ============================  ================================================================================================

 The PB_MAX_REQUIRED_FIELDS, PB_FIELD_16BIT and PB_FIELD_32BIT settings allow raising some datatype limits to suit larger messages.